json-api-dotnet/JsonApiDotNetCore/.github/CONTRIBUTING.md

 - Follow all instructions in the template.
 Don't forget to add tests and update documentation.
 - After you submit your pull request, verify that all status checks are passing.
 In release builds, all compiler warnings are treated as errors, so you should address them before push.

 We use [CSharpGuidelines](https://csharpcodingguidelines.com/) as our coding standard (with a few minor exceptions).
-Coding style is validated during PR build.
+Coding style is validated during PR build, where we inject an extra settings layer that promotes various suggestions to warning level.
+This ensures a high-quality codebase without interfering too much when editing code.
 You can run the following [PowerShell scripts](https://github.com/PowerShell/PowerShell/releases) locally:
 - `inspectcode.ps1`: Scans the code for style violations and opens the result in your web browser.
 - `cleanupcode.ps1` Reformats the entire codebase to match with our configured style.